sahilyousafp/sahilyousafp/README.md

 # Hi there!!!
 ## Architect Turned AI Developer

 As an **Architect turned AI Developer**, my journey has been driven by a deep curiosity to solve real-world problems and make technology more human and accessible.
-Over the past year, Ive transitioned from designing buildings to designing intelligent systems — and the parallels are more powerful than they seem.
+Over the past year, Ive transitioned from designing buildings to designing intelligent systems and the parallels are more powerful than they seem.

 ## What I Do

-From scripting small automations to deploying AI-driven systems, I’ve explored a range of technologies and disciplines that now define my toolkit:
+From scripting small automations to deploying AI-driven systems, Ive explored a range of technologies and disciplines that now define my toolkit:

 - Python scripting for automation and data manipulation
 - HTML/CSS/JS for UI building and web automation